The membership problem for constant-sized quantum correlations is undecidable: Minsky machines and Kharlampovich-Myasnikov-Sapir groups

 \item Empty check: When the state is $i$, if the glasses numbered $j_1,j_2 \ldots j_{\ell}$, $\ell \leq k$, are empty, go to state $j$.
 This command is encoded as

 \item Stop: When the state is $i$, change state to $0$.
 This command is encoded as

 \end{enumerate} In addition, the input state $i$ to each command must be non-zero, so there are no commands leaving the halt state.
-As can be seen from the descriptions, commands can change a configuration, but not every command can be applied to every configuration.
+A command can only be applied to configurations that match the description of the command.
 Some configurations may not have any applicable commands, while some configurations can have more than one applicable command.
 If for every configuration, there is at most one command that can be applied, the Minsky machine is \emph{deterministic}.
 Otherwise, the Minsky machine is \emph{non-deterministic}.
 A $k$-glass Minsky machine $\MM$ \emph{accepts} an input $n \in \Z_{\geq 0}$ if there is a sequence of configurations

 from the input configuration to the accept configuration such that for every $0 \leq i < N$, there is a command of $\MM$ that applies to $C_i$ and transforms it to $C_{i+1}$.
 In general, we let $\equiv_{\MM}$ be the equivalence relation on configurations generated by the relations $C \equiv_{\MM} C'$, where $C$ and $C'$ are configurations for which there is a command of $\MM$ which applies to $C$ and transforms it to $C'$.
 Note that the equivalence relation generated by these relations also includes the relations $C' \equiv_{\MM} C$ whenever there is a command transforming $C$ to $C'$, as well as the transitive closure of both types of relations.
 So $C \equiv_{\MM} C'$ does not necessarily mean that $C$ can be transformed to $C'$ by applying commands from $\MM$, but rather that $C$ can be transformed to $C'$ by applying commands or the inverses of commands.
 If $\MM$ is deterministic, then it's easy to see that $C_1 \equiv_{\MM} C_2$ if and only if $C_1$ and $C_2$ can both be transformed to the same configuration $C_3$ by the operations of $\MM$.
 Since there are no commands with input state $0$, a deterministic Minsky machine $\MM$ accepts an input $n$ if and only if $(1;n,0,\ldots,0) \equiv_{\MM} (0;0,\ldots,0)$.